sarahbeth94/sleap-bombus-castes/README.md

 This script was developed to analyze and visualize behavior of individual bumblebees tracked in experimental arenas using SLEAP.
 The code was used in analyses for the manuscript:

-> **"Field-realistic pesticide exposure disrupts caste-specific behavior and morphology in bumblebees"** (Under Review)
+> **"Caste-Specific Vulnerability: Pesticide Exposure Differentially Impacts Caste Development and Colony Performance in Bumblebees"** (Under Review)

 ---